Scalextrix/SolarCoin-Raspberry-Pi-Node/StorageonUSBforROKOS.md

 >datadir=/media/usb/solarcoin

-press ESC and type :wq (you will see it written in the bottom) and hit ENTER
+Press ESC and type :wq (you will see it written in the bottom) and hit ENTER.

 7) Go to: